Skip to content

 The effect is subtle but significant: returning visitors appear as new visitors because their identifier expired.
 Sessions fragment.
 Attribution chains break.
 A customer who visited your site five times over two weeks looks like five different people in GA4.

 This does not eliminate visitors from your count entirely, but it distorts session data, inflates new-user metrics, and destroys multi-session attribution.
-Combined with the visitors already lost to consent and ad blockers, the remaining accurate data drops to roughly 13% of actual traffic.
+Combined with the visitors already lost to consent and ad blockers, the remaining accurate data drops from 27 to roughly 13 out of every 100 actual visitors.

 The cascade